 Geoffrey grew up singing in the Pro Anglican Cathedral, Calgary, working his way through the treble, alto, tenor and bass sections.
 He next sang as a bass with the University of Calgary Concert Choir.
 He studied piano performance with some of Calgary’s top piano teachers, frequently winning first or second place in Kiwanis Music Festival classes.
 He received top marks for his senior composition recital at the University of Calgary.

-Over his 38-year teaching career worked with a variety of choirs, both as a conductor and as an accompanist.
-He wrote a number of works for children’s choirs, many of which were published by reputable choral music publishers in Canada and the United States.
-Gradually, he began to explore a greater variety of choral ensembles and genres; larger, more serious concert works; and music for instrumental ensembles, including intimate orchestral works.
-His music has been performed in concert in Canada, the United States and Australia, and of course, on YouTube.
+Over his 38-year teaching career he wrote a number of works for children’s choirs, many of which were published by reputable choral music publishers in Canada and the United States.
+Gradually, he began to explore a greater variety of choral ensembles and genres.
+His music has been performed in Canada, the USA, internationally, and of course, on YouTube.
+In recent years, Geoffrey’s compositions have been premiered by the Vancouver Chamber Choir, London Pro Musica, Ensemble Resonance, the Unison Choruses Festival in Halifax, Amabile Choirs in London, Ontario, and American harpist Danielle Kuntz.
+Throughout his career, Geoffrey has been an advocate for Canadian music.
+His articles have been published by Choral Canada’s Anacrusis magazine and the American Choral Directors Association’s Choral Journal.

-Further information and his complete catalogue can be found at www.dgeoffreybell.com
+Further information and his complete catalogue can be found at www.dgeoffreybell.co

 Connect!